Bluebird, Celgene myeloma treatment impresses in tiny study

-(Reuters) - Patients who previously were not helped by repeated treatments for multiple myeloma showed strong benefits from a new type of therapy in a small study, and with no worrisome side effects, drugmaker Bluebird Bio Inc said on Wednesday.
+Nov 30 (Reuters) - Most patients who previously were not helped by repeated treatments for multiple myeloma showed strong benefits from a new type of therapy in a small study, and with no worrisome side effects, drugmaker Bluebird Bio Inc said on Wednesday.

-The data sent Bluebird shares up 22.6 percent to $74 in after-hours trading.

-The Phase 1 study enrolled patients who had basically run out of options for the blood cancer, after failing on average six previous rounds of treatment, including stem cell transplants.
-Data from nine patients evaluated for safety and efficacy will be presented on Thursday at a medical meeting in Munich.

 Among three patients given the lowest dose of the experimental treatment, one showed at least a 50 percent reduction in signs of the disease, including of a protein considered a hallmark of the cancer.